pdjr-signalk-plugins/ais-reporter/README.md

 record a good track and a long interval when moored (but frequently enough that the reporting endpoint I use doesn't think I have gone off-line).

-My ship reports the engine ignition state via an NMEA switchbank channel and in Signal K, `electrical.switches.bank.16.16.state` reports 0 when engine ignition is OFF and 1 when it is ON.
+My ship reports the main engine ignition state via an NMEA switchbank channel which appears in Signal K as the path `electrical.switches.bank.16.16.state`.
+This path has the value 0 when engine ignition is OFF and 1 when it is ON.

+The plugin supports a simple value selection mechanism which uses the value on a Signal K path as an index for selecting the reporting interval to be used at any point in time.
+To use this mechanism we need to specify our update intervals as a two item array and the selection path as the value of the 'overrideTriggerPath'
-To explot this I use an array property value to specify two reporting intervals for 'positionUpdateInterval': the zeroth position in the array to be used when the ignition is OFF and the first position to be used when the switch is ON.
+property: the value at the zeroth position in the array will be used when the ignition is OFF and the value at the first position in the array will be used when the switch is ON.
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,